nasa-jpl/mango-ui/docs/DEVELOPER.md

 ## Start Development Server

 Run `npm run dev` for a dev server.
-Navigate to `https://localhost:5173/`.
+Navigate to `https://localhost:5173/mango`.
 The app will automatically reload if you change any of the source files.

+The development server loads the environment variables from `.env.development`.
+To make requests to the API and access the MANGO Docs from the UI, make sure to populate the `VITE_API_URL` and `VITE_MANGO_DOCS_URL` environment variables, respectively.

 ## Building For Production

 Run `npm run build` to build a production version of the project.
 The build artifacts will be stored in the `build/` directory.

+## Docker